 Excluding tribal peoples jeopardizes conservation efforts

-The proposed Messok Dja National Park is doomed to fail in its goal of preserving the rainforest.
+The proposed Messok Dja protected area is doomed to fail in its goal of preserving the rainforest.
 WWF has violated Baka rights, deprived them of their livelihood and criminalized their way of life, leaving them with nothing.
 If the Baka of Messok Dja were to turn to wildlife crime to eke out a living, would they really be to blame?

-WWF knows that violating tribal peoples’ rights precludes effective conservation and yet it is still backing Messok Dja National Park.
+WWF knows that violating tribal peoples’ rights precludes effective conservation and yet it is still backing Messok Dja.